Social housing rent

 These rents may be higher than those we've charged in the past and the extra income we get will be used to help develop new homes for those in housing need.
 Our affordable rent policy is based on local earnings rather than a percentage of the market which often means that it’s considerably lower than 80% of the local market.

-Affordable rent homes are let through the local authority housing register in the same way as our social rented homes.
+Affordable rented homes are let through the local authority housing register in the same way as our social rented homes.

 Will the rent stay the same throughout my tenancy?